L4 Derived product generation

 The L4 derived products consist of the Absolute Dynamic Topography (ADT) (maps and along-track) and maps of geostrophic currents (absolute and anomalies).

 The ADT products are obtained by adding a Mean Dynamic Topography (MDT) to the SLA field.
 The MDT used in the DT2014 reprocessing is described in QUID document.

 The geostrophic current products disseminated to users are computed using a 9-point stencil width methodology (Arbic et al, 2012) for latitudes outside the ±5°N band.
 In the equatorial band, the Lagerloef methodology (Lagerloef et al, 1999) introducing the β plane approximation is used.

-The reader can refer to Pujol et al (2016) for additional details.
+The reader can refer to Pujol et al (2016) and Taburet et al (2019) for additional details.